 It is seasoned with spices like cumin, paprika, and cinnamon then placed on a flat skewer and grilled on an open mangal with coals.

-It’s often served with sides of bulgur pilaf, charred peppers and tomatoes, lavas, parsley, and onions sprinkled with sumac.
+It’s often served with a side dish of bulgur pilaf, charred peppers and tomatoes, lavas, parsley, and onions sprinkled with sumac.

 If you’re looking for a flavorful but not spicy kebab – the Urfa kebab will certainly satisfy you!